Statutory guidance

 • they have just arrived in school during the check period and there is not enough time to establish the pupil’s abilities

-Schools will be able to provide the ‘absent during check window’ reason from Monday 3 June.
-You should only use this reason if the pupil is able to take the check but absent during the entire 3 week window.
+Schools will be able to provide the ‘Absent during check window’ reason from Monday 2 June.
+You should only use this if the pupil would usually be able to take the check but is absent during the entire 3 week period.

-Schools can also record a pupil as not taking the check if they:
+Schools can also record a pupil as not taking the check if they have left the school or appear on the register in error.

 Access arrangements may be appropriate for pupils with specific needs who require additional arrangements so they can take part in the MTC.
 This includes pupils: